raulpy271/DraggableDialog/README.md

 Object Key | Importance | Action
 ---------- | ---------- | ------
-`dialogId` | required | This is the id of the entire dialog `elementThatCaptureThatClickId` | required | This is the id of the element that will listen for drags `centerElement` | optional | A boolean value. if it's true then the library will centralize the element, or If it's omitted or is false, the library doesn't will
+`dialogId` | required | This is the id of the entire dialog `elementThatCaptureTheClick` | required | This is the id of the element that will listen for drags `centerElement` | optional | A boolean value. if it's true then the library will centralize the element, or If it's omitted or is false, the library doesn't will
 `hideButtonId` | optional | The id of the close button.
 If used, the library will add an event in this button to close the dialog when the button has clicked
 `showButtonId` | optional | The id of the button that shows the dialog.
 If used, the library will add an event in this button to show the dialog only when clicked